-14 | College of Engineering and Information Technology
+14 | College of Engineering and Technology

-Department of Electrical and Computer Engineering
+Department of Electrical Engineering

-Engineering is the profession of applying theories and fundamentals of pure science to solve practical problems and develop new equipment, instruments and techniques to meet the needs of society in a variety of areas such as electrical power, electronics, communication, and information technology.
+Engineering is the profession of applying theories and fundamentals of pure science to solve practical problems and develop new equipment, instruments and techniques to meet the needs of society in a variety of areas such as electrical power, electronics, communication.

-Consistent with the University mission, the Department of Electrical and Computer Engineering has been established to provide high quality education in engineering.
+Consistent with the University mission, the Department of Electrical Engineering has been established to provide high quality education in engineering.
 The College programs focus on teaching students the fundamental principles of engineering and their applications to solving real-world problems.
 It places special emphasis on developing the technical as well as generic skills of its students so that they are well qualified for gainful employment in their area of specialization and can effectively contribute to the technological advances of the community.
 The programs also seek to prepare the students to undertake graduate studies in their area of specialization.